tannewt/wa-law.org/site/org/city_of_seattle/README.md

 ### [SB 5099](/bill/2025-26/sb/5099/) - Protecting the public from gun violence by establishing additional requirements for the business operations of licensed firearms dealers. 👍1

+### [SB 5148](/bill/2025-26/sb/5148/) - Ensuring compliance with the housing element requirements of the growth management act.   ❓1

 ## [SB 5232](/bill/2025-26/sb/5232/) - Essential needs program uses 👍1

 ## 2023-24